 Some call him the GOAT (including himself).
 Others label him the voice of his generation.
-He’s been called polarizing, divisive, transphobic, racist and cancelled.
-However, the appellation fans of comedy use most often is brilliant.
+He’s been called polarizing, divisive, transphobic, racist, and canceled.
+However, the appellation fans of comedy use most often are brilliant.
 That is a lofty and historically dangerous moniker for a stand-up comedian.

-I once heard an audience member tell Eddie Griffin that he was a genius and Griffin quickly said, “Don’t put that on me.”
-His reluctance for a title he might well have earned is fraught with pitfalls because once you’ve been anointed you must continue to deliver at level that leaves no room for quality diminishing criticism.
+I once heard an audience member tell Eddie Griffin that he was a genius, and Griffin quickly said, “Don’t put that on me.”
+His reluctance for a title he might well have earned is fraught with pitfalls because once you’ve been anointed, you must continue to deliver at a level that leaves no room for quality diminishing criticism.

 Talk about pressure.
 Being funny is hard enough, but being so all the time and more than your peers can be daunting as many an example of the crash and burn are fully documented and witnessed.

 The first time I saw Dave Chappelle was at the Comedy Act Theater in Los Angeles.
 It was the early 90s, around the time of the untimely death of the club’s host, Robin Harris.

 Fellow DC comedian David Edwards brought Dave in for a guest spot.
 He had yet to achieve any national recognition but was a hot commodity back East.

 That night he delivered a solid but not overwhelmingly defining set.
 We deemed him a good comedian in a room full of good comedians.
 The Comedy Act Theater at the time was home to D L Hughley, Jamie Foxx, Joe Torry, TK Kirkland and Chris Tucker.